-In Malaga, the floats, known here as ‘tronos’, are carried on the shoulders of bearers who line up alongside the metal bars in front and behind the floats.
+These floats, known as tronos, are carried on the shoulders of bearers (including Antonio Banderas every year without fail) who line up along the metal bars that run in front, behind and beneath.

-The processions begin at the cofradías before heading to the city centre, taking in a route that passes Calle Larios and Plaza de la Constitución where enormous grandstands are erected.
+The processions begin at the cofradías before heading to the city centre, taking in a route that passes through the Alameda, Calle Larios and Plaza de la Constitución where enormous grandstands are erected.